 In the year 1980, it was granted permanent recognition by the Government of India under the relevant provisions of the Securities Contracts (Regulation) Act, 1956.

 CSE also had an index called CSE-40, similar to Nifty50 and Sensex.

 CSE was once a competitor to both NSE and BSE.
 While it is a permanent (licensed) stock exchange registered with SEBI, it now faces an uncertain future.
 Its trading had been suspended for nearly nine years by SEBI due to non-compliance of certain norms.
 Though nearly 20 regional stock exchanges have voluntarily exited the business, CSE continues to fight its battle.

 The Exchange was notified as a ‘Recognized Stock Exchange’ under the Companies Ac by the Ministry of Corporate Affairs on December 21, 2012.

 MSE products are similar to any other stock exchange.
-It offers futures options, currency derivatives, and debt market instruments.
+It offers futures and options, currency derivatives, and debt market instruments.

 The selection of exchange purely depends on the companies listed.
-For instance, BSE as a stock is listed only on NSE.
+For instance, BSE as stock is listed only on NSE.
 So if you want to trade in BSE, then your only choice is NSE.

 But having said that, most of the stocks are listed in both BSE and NSE.
 So the choice isn’t that difficult.

 On the other hand, if you are looking to take positions in commodities, your choice should depend on agri or non-agri commodities.
 While both MCX and NCDEX offer products under both categories, MCX has a wider range when it comes to non-agri.
 As a result, liquidity too is better.
 In the case of agri-derivative instruments, NCDEX seems better, considering the offering.